jordansissel/sysadvent/2012/20/article.md

 For a long time, I thought that all the talk of data driven was just for the big cloud providers or large enterprise, but data-driven infrastructure is just a mechanism to distill your configuration into reusable pieces - something we do with configuration management already.
-In puppet, for example, modules are the resusable units.
+In Puppet, for example, modules are the resusable units.

 When I think of a data-driven infrastructure, I think of constructing a